DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture2.md

 The futures prices quoted on exchanges, or the forward price negotiated between parties OTC, is the contract price $K_{t}$.

-> What is the future price you are trading?
-> - the contract price $K$

 $K_{t}$ varies over time and is the price you trade futures for.
 Suppose you:
 - Go long $h$ contracts at time $t = 0$ for $K$.
 - Close out your position at time $t > 0$ by shorting $h$ contracts for $K_{t}$.